teknologkoren/fernet/README.md

 ## Installation with Pipenv
 Make sure [Pipenv is installed](https://pipenv.readthedocs.io/en/latest/basics.html#installing-pipenv).
-Clone the change directory to the repo, then run
+Clone and change directory to the repo, then run
 ```
 pipenv install                      # Create virtualenv and install deps
 pipenv shell                        # Spawn a shell with our environment
-nodeenv -p -r npm-requirements.txt  # Install node.js requirements
+nodeenv -p -r node-requirements.txt # Install node.js requirements
 ```
 You can exit out of the shell with `exit` or `^D`